KAMI

 See also KAMI Frequently Asked Questions (FAQ).

-We support policy dialogues between stakeholders in the EU, Indonesia and Malaysia on the sustainability of the palm oil value chain.
+We support policy dialogues between stakeholders in the EU, Indonesia and Malaysia on palm oil.

-We provide technical assistance to enhance exchange of objective information on sustainability as a foundation for strengthened policy dialogue and responsible purchasing decisions.
+We provide technical assistance to enhance exchange of objective information on palm oil production and trade as a foundation for strengthened policy dialogue and increased trade in legal, deforestation-free, and sustainable palm oil.

-We equip actors involved in EU, Indonesia, and Malaysia policy dialogues on palm oil sustainability with relevant information, and support dialogue and engagement among national and subnational state and non-state actors.
+We equip actors involved in EU, Indonesia, and Malaysia policy dialogues on palm oil with relevant information, and support engagement among national and subnational state and non-state actors.

 Partners